liuliu/ccv/README.md

 end up implementing a handful state-of-art algorithms.
-It includes a very fast detection algorithm for rigid object (face etc.), an accurate object detection algorithm for somewhat difficult object (pedestrian, cat etc.), a state-of-art text detection algorithm</a>, and the long-standing feature point detection algorithm.
+It includes a very fast detection algorithm for rigid object (face etc.), an accurate object detection algorithm for somewhat difficult object (pedestrian, cat etc.), a state-of-art text detection algorithm, a long term object tracking algorithm, and the long-standing feature point detection algorithm.

 For computer vision community, there is no shortage of good algorithms, good implementation is what it lacks of.
 After years, we stuck in between either the